 Happy Preservation Week!

-Here’s what they’ve got to say about the event:
+Here’s what the ALA has to say about the event:

 Memories and treasures should last a lifetime and be passed on to future generations.
 Sponsored by the ALA’s Association of Library Collections & Technical Services (ALCTS), Preservation Week inspires actions to preserve personal, family, and community collections in addition to library, museum, and archive collections.
 It also raises awareness of the role libraries and other cultural institutions play in providing ongoing preservation education and information.